 (ii) Mentally ill as defined in section 66-317, Idaho Code;

 (iii) Gravely disabled as defined in section 66-317, Idaho Code; or

 (iv) An incapacitated person as defined in section 15-5-101, Idaho Code.

 (g) Has been discharged from the armed forces under dishonorable conditions;

-(n) Is for any other reason ineligible to own, possess or receive a firearm under the provisions of Idaho or federal law.
+(m) Is for any other reason ineligible to own, possess or receive a firearm under the provisions of Idaho or federal law.
 In making a determination in relation to an applicant's eligibility under this subsection, the sheriff shall not consider: